 If your system malfunctions, first, open the TSP cover and check your connections.
+Fig. 11.3 shows how to open the TSP60.
 Also, check your connections at the CU.
 Try disconnecting and reconnecting the interface cables between the ZOOM Nitro system devices such as the USB cable between the TSP and CU.
 If that doesn't resolve the issue, try resetting the system by powering the system off and back on again using the CU power button.